Médecins Sans Frontières: Activities by location

-The Kashmir Conflict in northern India resulted in a more recent MSF intervention (the first field mission was set up in 1999) to help civilians displaced by fighting in Jammu and Kashmir, as well as in Manipur.
+The Kashmir conflict in North India resulted in a more recent MSF intervention (the first field mission was set up in 1999) to help civilians displaced by fighting in Jammu and Kashmir, as well as in Manipur.
 Psychological support is a major target of missions, but teams have also set up programmes to treat tuberculosis, HIV/AIDS and malaria.
 Mental health support has been of significant importance for MSF in much of southern Asia since the 2004 Indian Ocean earthquake.

 MSF went through a long process of self-examination and discussion in 2005–2006.
 Many issues were debated, including the treatment of "nationals" as well as "fair employment" and self-criticism.